Psykotikism/Mutant_Tanks/INFORMATION.md

 		// "Gravity Hit" - When a survivor is hit by the Mutant Tank's claw or rock, or a survivor hits the Mutant Tank with a melee weapon, the survivor's gravity changes.
 		// - "Gravity Chance"
 		// - "Gravity Hit Mode"
-		// Requires "st_gravity.smx" to be installed.
+		// Requires "mt_gravity.smx" to be installed.
 		"Gravity Ability"
 		{
 			// Admins with one or more of these access flags have access to this ability.